stackb/scala-gazelle/README.md

 ### `java`

 The `java` provider indexes symbols from java-related dependencies in the bazel graph.

-The `java` provider relies on an index file that is produced using the `java_index` rule:
+It relies on an index file produced by the `java_index` rule:

 ```bazel
 load("@build_stack_scala_gazelle//rules:java_index.bzl", "java_index")